tfrancis02/tfrancis02.github.io/README.md

 ## 3D Images

-Here are various images I took with the supplied Ricoh Theta S camera.
+Here are various pictures I took with the supplied Ricoh Theta S camera: